roverbird/intuitive-trader-game/readme.md

 ![Tarot Card Game](./assets/tarot.png)
 *Guessing tarot cards sequence as an abstraction of read trading data.*

+Read the White paper [Gamification of Financial Prediction: A Crowd-Sourced Experiment in Intuition](https://textvisualization.app/books/intuitive-trader-game.pdf)

 ### Key Features of the Paper

 The idea behind the project is to: